JustApp55/Menu-app/README.md

 ### Deployment

-This application is deployed on heroku: [https://jamenu-app.herokuapp.com/](https://jamenu-app.herokuapp.com/)
+This application is deployed on heroku, view [here] (https://jamenu-app.herokuapp.com/)

 ## Contributing
     1. Fork it